Portsmouth Direct line: Electrification

 The Southern Railway, as successor to the LSWR, had embarked on a series of electrification schemes, and these had had a remarkable effect on improved business and reduced costs.
 After the successful implementation of such schemes between London and Brighton, and Hastings, it was decided to electrify through to Portsmouth.
 This was to be the longest route so far undertaken.

 The scheme was announced in 1935; at this time the main line from Waterloo was electrified as far as Hampton Court Junction, so the work was to be from there via Woking and Guildford to Portsmouth Harbour.
-Loans at low interest rates were made available by the Government, under the Railways (Agreement) Act, 1935.
+Loans at low interest rates were made available by the government, under the Railways (Agreement) Act 1935 (26 Geo.
+5 & 1 Edw.
+8. c.
+6).

 Haslemere, Havant, Portsmouth & Southsea and Portsmouth Harbour stations were all greatly enlarged to give 800 feet (244 m) platform lengths to handle twelve-car trains.
 Resignalling was undertaken at Woking Junction and Havant, but complete resignalling was not thought to be needed.
 Partial signalling improvements were commissioned in June and July 1937, and the electric train service started on 4 July 1937, although numerous trial runs had already been undertaken.

 A fleet of 312 new or rebuilt vehicles were provided for the entire scheme, which included routes to Alton and Staines.
 Fast services were operated by a new design of four-car express unit; they were provided with corridors throughout, including from one unit to the next when running in multiple formations.
 Restaurant facilities were provided in most express trains, which generally ran as twelve coach trains, formed 4-COR + 4-RES + 4-COR.
 The 4-RES units had restaurant facilities; 19 were built; there were 29 units designated 4-COR, without catering facilities.
 These were designated class 404 in British Railways days.
 The outer vehicles in each set were motor coaches, equipped with two 225 hp (168 kW) English Electric motors, and English Electric electro-pneumatic control equipment.